adblockplus/libadblockplus/README.md

     make

 The default target architecture is the architecture of a host.
-In order to build for a different architecture pass `TARGET_ARCH` to `make`, e.g. run:
+In order to build for a different architecture pass `ABP_TARGET_ARCH` to `make`, e.g. run:

-    make TARGET_ARCH=ia32
+    make ABP_TARGET_ARCH=ia32

 supported values are `ia32` and `x64`.